clubdeck/clubdeck.github.io/index.md

 For any questions or feature requests you can contact us at <hello [at] clubdeck.app> or follow us on [twitter](https://www.twitter.com/clubdeckapp).

 # Release notes

+## Version 1.0.1

+* Proper alert when Clubhouse is down
+* Minor bug fixes

 ## Version 1.0.0